Vilnius - Things to Do in Vilnius in August

 What to Pack

-Comfortable walking shoes with good grip - Old Town cobblestones become slippery when wet, and you'll walk 8-12 km (5-7.5 miles) daily
+Comfortable walking shoes with good grip - Vilnius Old Town is almost entirely cobblestone, and those stones get genuinely slippery when wet.
+You'll be walking 8-12 km (5-7.5 miles) daily if you're exploring properly.
+Break in your shoes before arriving.

 Insider Knowledge